redbooth/redbooth-ruby/README.md

 task.metadata
 ```

-Update object metadata by adding new keys or overwriding the exisiting ones but not touching the others if there is any one.
+Update object metadata by adding new keys or overriding the existing ones but not touching the others if there is any one.

 ```Ruby
 task.metadata_merge("new_key" => "new value")
 ```

-Restore user metadata by overwiritng the existing ones.
+Restore user metadata by overriding the existing ones.

 ```Ruby
 task.metadata = {"key" => "value"}